-On May 20, 2020, Gonzales interviewed Boyd who said she was in her motel room on May 19 when Kerry and Hunch came over to visit and that she recorded Hunch talking about beating Adakai.
+On May 20, 2020, Gonzales interviewed Boyd who said she was in her motel room on May 19 when Norton and Hunch came over to visit and that she recorded Hunch talking about beating Adakai.

 Det.
 Philamina Chischilly listened to the recording and said Hunch admitted to “manhandling” Adakai but Hunch blamed Boyd and Jackson for manhandling him because they helped him get alcohol.

 Kerry Norton interview

 Thayer wrote he “interviewed” Norton on May 20 and she appeared sober.
 After reading her Miranda rights to her, she agreed to speak to him and Gonzales.
 Although she was read her Miranda rights, it is not clear if she was in custody.